abpframework/abp/docs/en/Community-Articles/2023-10-30-NET-8-ASP-NET-Core-Metrics/POST.md

 # .NET 8 - ASP.NET Core Metrics

-In this article, I'll show you new built-in metrics of .NET 8, which are basically numerical measurements reported over time in your application and can be used to monitor the health of your application and generate reports according to those numerical values.
+In this article, I'll show you the new built-in metrics of .NET 8, which are basically numerical measurements reported over time in your application and can be used to monitor the health of your application and generate reports according to those numerical values.
 We will see what the metrics are, why to use them, and how to use them in detail.
 So, let's dive in.

 ## What are Metrics?